laboratories for physical characterization

-Superconductivity - W. Schnelle
+Superconductivity at ambient pressure - W. Schnelle

 Superconductivity – the complete loss of electrical resistance of a material below a certain temperature Tc – has fascinated researchers ever since.
 The long-standing rule that superconductivity occurs only in compounds of non-magnetic elements has been shattered.
 Oxo-cuprate with Tc as high as 150K and iron pnictide and chalcogenide superconductors may reach their high Tc thanks to magnetic exitations.
 Materials in which superconductivity is due to the coupling of electrons to lattice vibrations (treated within the BCS theory) have been thought to reach only lower Tc.
 Theoretical predictions of new superconductors have not been completely reliable until now.